Decision Fatigue and Food Choices: Why Your Eating Falls Apart at Night

 - Plan indulgences so treats aren't impulsive

-- Design your environment so healthy choices are default
+- Design your environment so healthy choices are the default

 - Eat earlier to avoid peak fatigue hours